-XXXII.F.6 ESA Technical assistance to India in connexion with the physical (1966 CR:X.F.1) planning of a new capital city for the State of Oujarat urban-industrial centres, over-all population distribution and location of industry.
-Short-term and long-term policies in connexion with urbanisation are being considered, including regional planning and development and settlement policy in the context of over-all development.
+XXXII.F.6ESATechnical assistance to India in connexion with the physical(1966 CP:A.F.1)planning of a new capital city for the State of Jujarat urban-industrial centres, over-all population distribution and location of industry.
+Short-term and long-term policies in connexion with urbanization are being considered, including regional planning and development and settlement policy in the context of over-all development.

-XXXII.F.7 ESA/ UNIDO/UNESOB (1966 CR:X.F.2) Study of urbanisation as an independent process and as a concomitant of industrialisation This study pays particular attention to internal migration to
+XXXII.F.7ESA/ Study of urbanization as an independent process and as a concomitant of industrializationUNIDO/UNESOB (1966 CR:X.F.2)Study of urbanization as an independent process and as a conindustrializationThis study pays particular attention to internal migration to

-Authority: General Assembly Resolution 2035 (XX), ECOSOC Resolution 1139 (XLI) and Industrial Development Board Resolution 1 (I).
+Authority: General Assembly Resolution 2035 (XX), ECOSOC Resolution 1139 (XLI) and Industrial Development Board Resolution 1 (1).

-Duration: Some of this work has already been issued in a UNESOB paper submitted to the Inter-Regional Seminar on urbanisation held in Pittsburgh in October 1966, and in United Nations
+Duration: Some of this work has already been issued in a UNESOB paper submitted to the Inter-Regional Seminar on urbanization held in Pittsburgh in October 1966, and in United Nations

 XXXII.F.7 (cont'd.)

-Publication Sales No. 67.II.C.9 entitled "Settlement Patterns and Problems and Related Measures and Policies in Various "Countries of the Middle East".
+Publication Sales No. 67.II.0.9 entitled "Settlement Patterns and roblems and welated Neasures and Policies in Various Countries of the Niddle East".
 Further work in this field is envisaged in 1968 and 1969.

-Estimated cost: \$7,000 has been allocated for the study.
+Estimatec cost: \$7,000 has been allocated for the study.